Contact us Request demo

 To help NHS trusts and other providers with the shift left for healthcare, we have a number of tools and solutions available:

-· PHITA (Population Health Insights to Actions): Graphnet's PHITA system integrates analytics, shared care records, remote monitoring, and patient access tools to support proactive and preventative care.
+· CIPHA (Combined Intelligence for Population Health Action): Graphnet's CIPHA system integrates analytics, shared care records, remote monitoring, and patient access tools to support proactive and preventative care.
 This system helps identify patients who need proactive support, allowing healthcare providers to create actionable, trackable care plans and manage these patients at home, reducing the need for hospital visits.

 · Data-driven decision making: Graphnet's platforms allow healthcare providers to analyse patient data on both an individual and demographic level to identify high-risk patient cohorts and implement targeted interventions.
 For example, in Slough, the use of population health data has helped identify residents in need of support, leading to tailored interventions such as mental health support and digital literacy programs.